-Based on the analysis of the AC 2018-2019 results the following changes were implemented in AC 2019-2020 to drive improvement: A second self-evaluation of the assessment was added at the beginning of EDUC 5421, the second semester of the intern year.
+Based on the analysis of the AC 2019-2020 results the following changes were implemented in AC 2020-2021 to drive improvement: A second self-evaluation of the assessment was added at the beginning of EDUC 5421, the second semester of the intern year.
 Interns discussed the self-assessment with their field supervisor at the first meeting and submitted a plan for improving the areas they recognized as lacking in themselves.
 The plan was evaluated at the end of the semester after the final scoring of the assessment.
 These changes had a direct impact on the student's ability to model professional behaviors and characteristics.

-In AC 2019-2020 (n=8) a small cohort of interns had similar item mean scores falling between 4.500 and 5.000 on the 5-point scale.
+In AC 2020-2021 (n=9) a small cohort of interns had similar item mean scores falling between 4.500 and 5.000 on the 5-point scale.
 Interns scored above the target on 40 of 42 category items.
 Stronger scores of 4.88 or above were garnered in areas that measured the valuing of diversity and the respect shown to children and adults of various cultural backgrounds, seeking clarification and/or assistance as needed, and demonstrating positive interactions with peers, professionals, and other personnel.
-Lower ratings of 4.50 included "uses appropriate tone of voice" and "responds to unforeseen circumstances in an appropriate manner and modifies actions or plans when necessary."
-The aggregate score for the 42 items was 4.83/5.00.
+Lower ratings of 4.60 included "manages time effectively" and "Is realistically self-assured, and competently handles demands of coursework and/or field experiences."
+The aggregate score for the 42 items was 4.821/5.00.

-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, field supervisors will require interns to complete a self-improvement plan, if deemed necessary, based on the intern's self-scoring of the instrument at the first meeting.
+Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+In AC 2021-2022, field supervisors will require interns to complete a self-improvement plan, if deemed necessary, based on the intern's self-scoring of the instrument at the first meeting.
 Faculty will collaborate with interns to agree upon a plan going forward and monitor individual progress as part of each observation's debriefing session.